Sustainability

 With the world transitioning to plant-based foods and renewable materials, how does leather fit into the eco-conscious future?

-While we're all well aware that leather comes from animals, there are a number of reasons why leather still holds its weight as a coveted material.
+While we're all well aware that leather comes from animals, there are a number of reasons why leather still holds its weight as a high-quality material.
 For starters, respected tanneries across the USA and Europe acquire their hides as a byproduct of the meat industry.
 This means that every part of the animal is used, leaving no waste.

 Second, leather is extremely durable and can truly last a lifetime with proper care.
 In the span of owning one leather wallet, you'd likely have to buy three or four fabric or faux leather replacements.
 The takeaway here is that you're adapting the "buy it for life" mentality by investing in one high-quality item rather than several disposable items.
 This again cuts down on waste and the demand for new materials.
 And when you are ready to retire your leather goods, vegetable tanned leather is biodegradable where as faux leather is not.